yehiametwally55/Code-clone-detection-using-ZC3-LLM-model/README.md

 # Structure
 You can find the ZC3 model in the ZC3-main folder.
 The C4 model is in the C4.zip folder.

-all the datasets we used are available and preprocessed.
+All the datasets (Atcoder, GPTClone-Bench, XLCost) we used are available and preprocessed.

 we added all the preprocessing programs we used to fix the data for the ZC3 model in the preprocessing folder.